-The wise guy who asked "What's in a name" didn't know his onions, Very likely, if Mr., and Mrs. Ace hadn't really been NAMED that probably nobody would ever have thought of writing a hurlesque on bridge!
-But Mr. Ace did tbink of it-the association of names and ideas was too much for him-and therefore.
+The wise guy who asked "What's in a name" didn't know his onions.
+Very likely, if Mr. and Mrs. Ace hadn't really been NAMED that-probably nobody would ever have thought of writing a burlesque on bridge!
+But Mr. Ace did think of it-the association of names and ideas was too much for him-and therefore.
 "Easy Aces!"
-His wife, heing smart, allowed him to write her in as the dumb missus.
-And the result?-well dumb Jane walks off with the show!
-It's the story of four people around a bridge table-at least, that's the general armosphere.
-But what happens, Isn't always according to Iloyle-nor Milton Work either.
+His wife, being smart, allowed him to write her in as the dumb missus.
+And the result?-well dumb Jane Ace walks off with the show!
+It's the story of four people around a bridge table-at least, that's the general atmosphere.
+But what happens, Isn't always according to Hoyle-nor Milton Work either.
 Triangles are developed; problems of the day are solved; fashions are discussed, and so on, far into the night.
-Until three in the morning, to he exact!
+Until three in the morning, to be exact!
 After the orchestral interlude, Mr. Ace explodes the shopworn theory that it's the woman who pays, by settling up the score and Jane's losses.
-Meantime, Jane has gotten in a little "action" and "contact" bridge discussion, between hands.
-A few authentic bridge points are brought out for the more serious minded-but all I can say is this: If Lavoris leaves as good a taste in your mouth as does "Easy Aces." then it's SOME product.
-9:30 p.m.-WOR-(Tues., Wed. & Thurs.)
+Meantime, Jane has gotten in a little "action" and "contact" bridge discussion, he-tween hands, A few authentic bridge points are brought out for the more serious minded-but all I can say is this: If Lavoris leaves as good a taste in your mouth as does "Easy Aces," then it's OME product.
+8:30 p.m.-WOR-(Tues., Wed. & Thurs.)
 TEA TIMERS.

-TEA TIMERS.

 With Macy and Smalle in a harmony skit.
-They never rehearse during the hour that is set aside for them, and as an explanation give the fact that they have been together so long that each knows what the other is going to say next.
+They never rehearse during the hour that is set aside for them, and as an explanation, give the fact that they have been fogether so long that each knows what the other is going to say next.
+That's harmony, eh, what? say next.
 That's harmony, eh, what?

 9:15 p.m.-WBBM-(Wed. & Frl.)
 ADVENTURES IN HEALTH.

-ADVENTURES IN HEALTH.
 This is one of those programs with a moral-now wait a minute!
 Let go of that radio dial, and listen to an old veteran?
 I've suffered through lots of programs with morals.
 I've had the sins of hair dyeing jammed down my throat-and then counteracted by a soft voiced lady who warns me of the dire results of allowing myself to grow old.
 And I've had-but enough of that.
 We're talking about Dr. Bundesen.
-He's one of those nice "daddy" doctors that mothers between the ages of seventeen and seventy swear hy, fand I love ending sentences with prepositions?)
-But in this instance. you take his pills-with some sugar coating and a smile.
-This program recently underwent a change of construction; and was thereby vastly improved.
-Instead of preaching to you, the doctor gives the impression of answering some questions, aided by occasional "Oh, is that so," and "Yes, doctors" from either a perplexed mother with a youngster who needs a good old-fashinend "shingle cure" or the wife of some pig-headed gentelman with gout.
-But the fact remains that Dr. Bundesen gives out advice you can understand, and even follow!
-(And there's one for YOU, Mr. Ripley!)
+He's one of those nice "daddy" doctors that mothers between the ages of seventeen and seventy swear by.
+(And I love ending sentences with prepositions!)
+But in this instance, you take Doc's preaching like you take his pills-with some sugar coating and a smile.
+This program recently underwent a chauge of construction; and was thereby vastly improved.
+Instead of preaching to you, the doctor gives the impression of answering some questions, aided by occasional "Oh, is that so" and "Yes, doctors" from either a perplexed mother with a youngster who needs a good old-fashioned "slingle cure" or the wife of some pig-headed gentleman with gout.
+But the fact remains that Dr. Bundesen gives out follow!
+(And there's one for YOU.
+Mr. Ripley!)
 This discourse on health is preceded by a five minute drama which leads up to the point of the talk-and is usually good for at least one laugh.
-If we MUST have morals-let's have 'em like tbis.
-10:00 p.m.-WABC-(Mon., 12:00 p.m.
+If we MUST have morals-let's have 'em like this.
+0:00 p.m.-WABC-(Mon., 12:00 p.m.
 Wed., 7:30 & 12:00 p.m.
 Sat.)
 GUY LOMBARDO'S ORCHESTRA.
 LOMBARDO'S ORCHESTRA.